robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 <img src="https://github.com/robmarkcole/HASS-Machinebox-Classificationbox/blob/master/bird_project/bird_not_bird_examples.png" width="800">
 </p>

 I had a total of over 1000 images that I manually sorted in two folders of bird/not-bird images, with each folder containing 500 images (this number may well be excessive, and in future work on this project I will experiment on reducing this number, since its quite prohibitive to require so many images).
 Make sure that the images you use for training are representative of all the situations you will encounter in use, so for example if you were capturing images at day and night, you want your teaching images to also include images at day and night.
 With the images sorted into the two folders, I ran the  `teach_classificationbox.py` script to train Classificationbox.
-For 1000 images, teaching took about 30 minutes on my Macbook Pro with 8 Gb RAM, but obviously this time will vary depending on your project.
+For 1000 images, teaching took about 30 minutes on my Macbook Pro with 8 GB RAM, but obviously this time will vary depending on your project.
 In also re-ran the teaching with the GO script mentioned earlier and calculated that the model achieved 92% accuracy, pretty respectable!
 You will want to know the model ID, and can use cURL to check the ID:
 ```cURL
 curl http://localhost:8080/classificationbox/models
 ```